-Recent Human Evolution in Europe
+Recent Human Evolution in West Eurasia

 Evolution didn’t stop when we settled down; it sped up